ICT4H/atomfeed/README.md

 Design
 ------

-AtomFeed is designed to work in a clustered evnironment.
+AtomFeed is designed to work in a clustered environment.
 Our only point of synchronisation is the database

 We allow for two different pagination strategies.
 Time and Number based pagination.